An integral-free representation of the Dyson series using divided differences: Introduction

 \section{Introduction}

 The Dyson series~\cite{Dyson49} is one of the fundamental results of quantum scattering theory.
-It is a perturbative expansion of the quantum time evolution operator in the interaction picture, wherein each summand is formally represented as a multi-dimensional integral over a time-ordered product of the interaction-picture Hamiltonian at different points in time.
+It is a perturbative expansion of the quantum time-evolution operator in the interaction-picture, wherein each summand is formally represented as a multi-dimensional integral over a time-ordered product of the interaction-picture Hamiltonian at different points in time.
 As such, the series serves as a pivotal tool for studying transition properties of time-dependent quantum many-body systems~\cite{Fetter}.
 The Dyson series also has a close relation to Feynman diagrams in quantum field theory~\cite{Weinberg} and to the Magnus expansion in the theory of first-order homogeneous linear differential equation for linear operators~\cite{Blanes}.

 Despite its fundamental role in quantum theory, one of the key challenges in using the Dyson series in practical applications remains the evaluation of the multi-dimensional integrals over products of time-ordered operators, making the calculation of the terms in the series an exceedingly complicated task~\cite{DysonTree}.
-In this study, we derive an analytical closed-form expression for the summands of the Dyson series, by explicitly evaluating the Dyson integrals.
+In this paper, we derive an analytical, closed-form expression for the summands of the Dyson series, by explicitly evaluating the Dyson integrals.
 We accomplish this by utilizing the machinery of `divided differences' -- a mathematical tool normally used for computing tables of logarithms and trigonometric functions and for calculating the coefficients in the interpolation polynomial in the Newton form~\cite{Thomson1933,dd:67,deboor:05,ODE,ODE2,pmr,2020arXiv200602539K}.

+The main technical contribution of this work is an alternative, yet equivalent, formulation of the Dyson series wherein the summands are given in terms of efficiently computable divided differences of the exponential function.
+We argue that our novel representation, which is devoid of integrals and time ordering, makes it a very useful tool in the study of perturbation effects in many-body quantum systems --- a fundamental branch of quantum physics.